Post-Nasal Drip

 Can post-nasal drip cause coughing?

 Throat irritation and cough are often discussed together in educational sources, as drainage into the throat can contribute to a persistent clearing reflex.
+A lingering, dry, tickly cough that is worse when lying down is a pattern commonly associated with post-nasal drip in patient-facing references.

 Is it always caused by allergies?